-- Preview Email Newsletter

 University of Texas MD Anderson Cancer Center Warns Proposed 2026 Medicare Rule Could Affect Patient Access (10)

 WASHINGTON, Sept.
 12 -- The University of Texas MD Anderson Cancer Center has submitted a public comment letter to the U.S. Department of Health and Human Services Centers for Medicare & Medicaid Services (CMS) regarding proposed changes to the Outpatient Prospective Payment System (OPPS) for calendar year 2026.
-The renowned cancer care institution emphasized the importance of maintaining access to high-quality, evidence-based care for cancer patients amid proposed modifications that could signi more ST
+The renowned cancer care institution emphasized the importance of maintaining access to high-quality, evidence-based care for cancer patients amid proposed modifications that could significantly impact reimbursement structures.

 UPMC North Central PA Neurosurgeon Says Proposed Medicare Payment Is Too Low for Carpal Tunnel Surgery (10)